 - 1/4 tsp salt

-- Make the Cookie Dough: In a large mixing bowl, cream the butter, straight from the fridge - it's naturally soft enough!, on high speed with an electric mixer.
-Add the granulated and brown sugars and mix until well creamed together with the butter.
+- Make the Cookie Dough: In a large bowl, cream the softened butter with an electric mixer on high speed.
+Add the sugars to the butter mixture and mix until creamed together with the butter, about 1 minute.
 Add the vanilla and eggs and mix until just combined.
-Add the dry ingredients and mix until a dough forms (it may be a bit crumbly at first, but just keep mixing until it comes together.
-Add the Nutella last, and mix just until it's swirled through the dough - we're not completely mixing it into the dough.
+Add the dry ingredients last, and mix until a cohesive dough forms.

 - Roll & Stuff the Cookies: Divide the cookie dough into 50 gram balls.
 You don't have to chill them, but chilling them for 10-20 minutes makes the dough a little easier to work with.
 I prefer to chill mine for 1 hour or overnight.
 See note about chilling options below.
 Flatten each dough ball, and place a frozen piece of nutella in the center.
 Completely encase the dough around it, and place in a container in the freezer, working with just a few at a time.
 The nutella needs to stay frozen!

 - Bake: Preheat your oven to 350° F. Line a few cookie sheets with parchment paper or silicone baking mats.
 Add granulated sugar to a bowl for rolling.
 Melt your nutella in the microwave for 30 sec to 1 minute, until it's easily drizzle-able.
 Working with 6 cookies at a time, roll the dough balls in the sugar, then place on a lined baking sheet.
 Dollop 2 tsp of nutella on top of each.
 Bake for 9-10 minutes.
 The edges will appear and feel just set, and the centers may look a *tad* underdone.